ladymeyy/Parentheses-Snake-Clojure/README.md

-# game1
+# Parentheses-Snake game!

-A Clojure library designed to ... well, that part is up to you.
+A Clojure snake game!
+This is based on a general snake game, though inspired by the 4Clojure questions, in order to keep playing without failing you have to collect BALANCED PARENTHESES!!!

 ## Usage

-FIXME
+Just load to the REPL ! :)

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 mey

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.